 HSB is a member-owned, cooperative organisation in which people voluntarily work together for their common economic, social and cultural needs and wishes.
-HSB gets its strength from combining local autonomy with a threeway democratic partnership: The three stakeholders include the tenant-owners' association, the HSB Association and the HSB National Federation.
+HSB gets its strength from combining local autonomy with a threeway democratic partnership: The three stakeholders

+44 The rules of a housing association are in the bylaws.
+77 include the tenant-owners' association, the HSB Association and the HSB National Federation.
 There are about 4,000 housing associations in the whole HSB organisation.